-There are times when you cannot file your tax return before the deadline and need some more time to file.
-In such a scenario, requesting an IRS income tax extension through Form 4868 is an ideal solution that can get you up to 6 months to file your taxes.
-The procedure to file an extension is simple; you can submit your application online or hire an IRS lawyer to handle the case.
+There are times when you cannot file your tax return before the deadline and need some additional time.
+In such a scenario, requesting an IRS income tax filing extension is an ideal solution that can get you up to 6 months additional time to file your taxes.
+The procedure to file an extension is simple; you can submit your application online or request the assistance of a tax professional.
 Requests for extension are automatically granted and there are no qualifications to meet.
-However, a tax extension does not make any changes to the tax payment deadline, which is generally April 17th.
+However, a tax extension does not make any changes to the tax payment deadline, which is generally April 15th.
 An extension only gives taxpayers more time to file their returns.

 Situations Warranting Tax-Filing Extension